zaibyte/zaipkg/orpc/otcp/README.md

-# ztcp
+# otcp

-zrpc implementation built on TCP.
+otcp implementation built on TCP.

 Based on [goproc](https://github.com/valyala/gorpc) with these modifications: